wanghaisheng/responsive-landing-page-starter/content/blog/en/auto-layout-for-vonage-video-application.md

     <link rel="stylesheet" href="css/style.css" />
 ```

-In the `<body>` we add an empty `div` with `id="layout"`.
+In the `<body>`, we add an empty `div` with `id="layout"`.
 This is the container where we will place all our participant videos.
-We also have two buttons used for adding and removing video from our layout.
+We also have two buttons used for adding and removing videos from our layout.

 ```html
     <div id="layout"></div>